ierso/movie-note/README.md

 # Movie-Note

-This project is generated with `creat-react-app`
+This project is generated with `create-react-app`

 ## Build & development